About Instructional Design for eLearning

 - Working closely with the Pew Faculty Teaching & Learning Center on broader issues of faculty development.

 Kim holds a Masters in Information and Library Studies from the University of Michigan, and joined GVSU in 2000 as an instructional designer.
 In addition to her instructional designer duties, she is also responsible for facilitating university-wide and department specific faculty development workshops and coordinates the Online & Hybrid Teaching Faculty Learning Communities.
 She enjoys teaching the Foundations of Online/Hybrid Course Development series, and holding individual consultations with faculty who are developing and teaching online/hybrid courses.

-Matthew comes to IDeL with a PhD in Political Science and more than 13 years in the college classroom, as well as extensive experience in programming and web design.
+Matthew holds a PhD in Political Science and has taught for more than 16 years.
+He also has extensive experience in programming and web design.
 These two sides of his experience give him a first-hand understanding of the importance of instructional technology.